smayya337/sde-coursepack.github.io/modules/about/_posts/2021-05-03-Course-Materials.md

 **Starter Code** - Request starter code by contacting Prof. McBurney - redacted for the time being, but will be made public again at a later date. -->
 **Core Skills** - Using JSON-based web-services, using JDBC with a SQLite database.

-This assignment involves using an existing bus-routes webservice hosted by the University of Virginia.
+This assignment involves using a bus-routes webservice previously hosted by the University of Virginia.
 Students need to query that webservice to get information about bus-routes accessible to UVA students, and then store that information in a SQLite database.
 Students also must query that database for information like "What bus routes stop at Rice Hall"?

 #### Homework 6 - "Final Project"